klebgenomics/Kleborate/README.md

 ### Virulence loci

+Kleborate examines four key virulence loci in _Klebsiella_: yersiniabactin (_ybt_), colibactin (_clb_), aerobactin (_iuc_) and salmochelin (_iro_).
+* For each virulence locus, Kleborate will call a sequence type using the same logic as the MLST described above.
+* If the locus is not detected, Kleborate reports the ST as `0` and the lineage as `-`.
+* Kleborate will also report the lineage associated with the virulence sequence types, as outlined below and detailed in the corresponding papers (for yersiniabactin, we also report the predicted ICE<i>Kp</i> structure based on the _ybt_ lineage assignment).

 We recently explored the diversity of the _Kp_ integrative conjugative element (ICE<i>Kp</i>), which mobilises the yersiniabactin locus _ybt_, using genomic analysis of a diverse set of 2498 _Kp_ (see [this paper](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000196)).
 Overall, we found _ybt_ in about a third of all _Kp_ genomes and _clb_ in about 14%.
 We identified 17 distinct lineages of _ybt_ embedded within 14 structural variants of ICE<i>Kp</i> (some of which include the colibactin _clb_ or salmochelin _iro_ synthesis loci, annotated reference sequences for each ICE<i>Kp</i> variant are included in the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) of this repository) that can integrate at any of four tRNA-Asn sites in the chromosome.
 Three of these 17 lineages were associated with three distinct lineages of colibactin.
 Our analyses reveal hundreds of ICE<i>Kp</i> transmission events affecting hundreds of chromosomal _Kp_ lineages, including nearly two dozen transfers into the globally disseminated carbapenem-resistant clonal group 258.
 Additionally, we identify a lineage of _ybt_ that is plasmid-encoded, representing a new mechanism for _ybt_ dispersal in _Kp_ populations.
-Based on this analysis, we developed a MLST-style approach for identifying virulence loci from genome data.
+Based on this analysis, we developed a MLST-style approach for assigning yersiniabactin sequence types (YbST) and colibactin sequence types (CbST) which is implemented in Kleborate.

 We further explored the genetic diversity of the aerobactin (_iuc_) and salmochelin (_iro_) loci among a dataset of 2733 _Kp_ genomes (see [this preprint](https://www.biorxiv.org/content/early/2018/07/25/376236)), both of which are often mobilised together by plasmids, and occasionally found on the chromosome (_iro_ with _ybt_ mobilised by ICE<i>Kp1</i> and a chromosomal _iuc_ locus associated with ST67 _Kp_ subsp _rhinoscleromatis_).
 We developed a MLST-style typing scheme for these loci, and identified five _iro_ and six _iuc_ lineages.
 The most common represented plasmid lineages were those related to the virulence plasmid pK2044 from NTUH-K2044 (_iuc1_ and _iro1_) and Kp52.145 plasmid II from Kp52.145 (_iuc2_ and _iro2_).
 Some lineages (_iuc2A_, _iuc3_ and _iro4_) were associated with novel plasmids that have not yet been previously described in _Kp_, and while others appears to be closely related to to _E. coli_ antimicrobial resistance plasmids with _iuc5_ and _iro5_.
 ICE<i>Kp1</i> was associated with _iro3_ and _Kp_ subsp _rhinoscleromatis_ with _iuc4_.
+Based on this analysis, we developed a MLST-style approach for assigning aerobactin sequence types (AbST) and salmochelin sequence types (SmST) which is implemented in Kleborate.

-Please note that the aerobactin iuc and salmochelin iro lineage names have been updated between Kleborate version 0.2.0 and 0.3.0 in accordance to the lineage names and associated mobile genetic elements (as listed in the preprint), with the update as follows:
+Please note that the aerobactin _iuc_ and salmochelin _iro_ lineage names have been updated between Kleborate version 0.2.0 and 0.3.0 to match the nomenclature used in [the preprint](https://www.biorxiv.org/content/early/2018/07/25/376236).
+The AbST and SmST allele numbers are unchanged.
+Lineage name re-assignments are:

 | v0.2.0        | v0.3.0        |
 | ------------- | ------------- |